 After the U.S. Food and Drug Administration approved the abortion drug mifepristone in 2000, most states adjusted their forms to include questions about medication (nonsurgical) abortion.
 More recently, states have reconfigured their systems so that reporting is increasingly being done via the Internet.

-- 46 states require hospitals, facilities and physicians providing abortions to submit regular and confidential reports to the state.
+- 46 states and the District of Columbia require hospitals, facilities and physicians providing abortions to submit regular and confidential reports to the state.

 - 8 states require providers to indicate the method of payment, such as insurance or self-pay, for the procedure.

-- 16 states require providers to give some information about the woman’s reason for seeking the procedure.
+- 16 states require providers to give some information about the patient's reason for seeking the procedure.

-- 10 states ask whether the abortion was performed because of a threat to the woman’s health or life.
+- 10 states ask whether the abortion was performed because of a threat to the patient's health or life.

 - 7 states ask whether the abortion was performed because of rape or incest.